bboortz/blog/docs/blog/2018_06_03_How-to-deploy-mkdocs-site-to-github-pages.md

 Point your browser to [https://YOURNAME.github.io/YOURREPO](https://YOURNAME.github.io/YOURREPO)

-### Creating a redirec from github pages to your blog
+### Creating a redirect from github pages to your blog

 I at least dont like to have a contect root for "/blog" like [https://bboortz.github.io/blog](https://bboortz.github.io/blog).
 So that I have decided to create a redirect from [https://bboortz.github.io/](https://bboortz.github.io/) to [https://bboortz.github.io/blog](https://bboortz.github.io/blog)